maxP618/PPLs-HAR/README.md

 --------------------------
 ## WebPPL
-The source code can be found under: PPLs-HAR/WebPPL/abc.js .
+The source code can be found at: PPLs-HAR/WebPPL/abc.js .

 ### Installation
 + Install [node.js](<https://nodejs.org/en/>)